Detecting and Dealing with Website Theft

 Reduce image brightness with CSS filters, including brightness(), animation, dark‑mode eye strain, visual treatment, and where filter effects are useful.

-calc()One of the most common pitfalls for developers new to Sass is string interpolation: why isn't their var behaving as they expect when inside a calc() function?
+calc()One of the most common pitfalls for developers new to Sass is string interpolation: why a Sass variable may not behave as expected inside calc().

 On the occasion that you need to break a single (or several) CSS rules out of the nested structure of your CSS, the Sass @at‑root rule is exactly what you need.